 If the agent can confirm your identity, you will be allowed to pass through security after additional screening.

 While it may be too late in certain cases, the best defense is always preparation.
-Obtaining a police report is important if your ID was stolen.
+Obtaining a police report is important if your ID is missing as a result of theft.
 A police report details when and where your identification went missing, for proof if needed, while also confirming your identity.

 Travelers should always keep a photocopy or digital image of their identification easily accessible.
 Make sure to keep your digital copies in a secure location.
 Sign up for the Smart Traveler Enrollment Program (STEP) before leaving for a trip.
 STEP is a free service that makes it easier to get help from the embassy while abroad.